Things to do in Rome

 2Flavian Amphitheatre Plaque

-A plaque attached to the Colosseum facade shows the name of the monument as the Amphitheatre Flavium, indicating the Flavian dynasty that built it.
-This plaque can be seen at the wall of the Colosseum that faces the Temple of Venus.
+A plaque on the Colosseum's facade displays its name, the Amphitheatre Flavium, indicating its construction by the Flavian dynasty.
+This plaque is located on the wall facing the Temple of Venus.

 colosseum